Lorraine Cordeiro

 About

-Lorraine Cordeiro is a community-engaged scholar who studies the associations between food security, high-risk health behaviors, and hunger among adolescents and women in multiple social and cultural contexts.
-She validates food security assessment tools within vulnerable populations, with emphasis on refugee and immigrant communities.
-Cordeiro has worked extensively on behalf of women and children in underserved populations, from Lowell, Mass., to Tanzania, Bangladesh, and Cambodia.
-Her emerging research will leverage adolescence as an integral component of the Maternal and Child Health (MCH) Life Course Model.
-The MCH discourse currently focuses on pre- and postnatal care, fetal development, infancy, and early childhood, with limited attention on adolescence as a critical life stage.
-Cordeiro is the recipient of several distinguished awards and fellowships, including the Tufts University Presidential Award for Citizenship and Public Service, the Albert Schweitzer Fellowship, UMass Amherst Distinguished Teaching Award, Center for Research on Families Faculty Scholar, and the UMass Civic Engagement and Service Learning Faculty Fellow.
-She currently a 2016 Community Research Innovative Scholar at the University of Massachusetts Medical School’s Center for Clinical and Translational Science.
+Dr. Cordeiro studies the associations between food security, high-risk health behaviors, and nutritional outcomes in multiple social and cultural contexts.
+Her research applies principles of community-based participatory research (CBPR), leveraging the insights of communities and helping to build their research capital.
+Dr. Cordeiro is the recipient of several distinguished awards and fellowships, including the Tufts University Presidential Award for Citizenship and Public Service, the Albert Schweitzer Fellowship, UMass Manning Prize for Excellence in Teaching, UMass Amherst Distinguished Teaching Award, SPHHS College Outstanding Teacher Award, Center for Research on Families Family Research Scholar, Civic Engagement and Service Learning Faculty Fellow, and was a Community Research Innovative Scholar at the University of Massachusetts Chan Medical School’s Center for Clinical and Translational Science.